-We are currently experiencing a DDOS attack from machines originating in Russia.
+We are currently experiencing a DDOS attack from machines originating mostly outside the USA.

-If you do not see any images, your machine is infected.
+If you do not see any images, your machine is also infected.

 Specialized Hormone Therapy for Public Service Professionals Your job demands peak physical fitness and a high level of focus.Fight the effects of daily stress and natural aging.
 Get outstanding care that is affordable.